I have an example of the Scots technique of passing a compliment.

-To the point of this tale: a noticeable characteristic of Scots is a reluctance to offer a fulsome compliment.
+To the point of this tale: a noticeable characteristic of Scots is a reluctance to offer fulsome praise, or just a plain compliment.
 We fall back on nods, thumbs up, wry observation, part praise, part terse remark.

 “Dae Ah like yir noo shoes, hen?
 Well … they’re … unusual.”

 “Go on son, you can do it.
 Make me proud of you, or at least less disappointed.”

 We are not uncaring or ungenerous.
-To know how completely we can lay aside old emnity one has only to know our world renown Highland hospitality.
-It’s the same that led to Clan MacDonald allowing their mortal enemies, the Campbells, to billet a regiment in Glencoe for the worst of the winter, and the Campbells tragic and brutal exploitation of that hospitality.
+To know how completely we can lay aside old enmity one has only to know our world renown Highland hospitality.
+It’s the same that led to Clan MacDonald allowing their mortal enemies the Campbells to billet a regiment in Glencoe for the worst of the winter, and the Campbells tragic and brutal exploitation of that hospitality.

-I need to switch to California to provide a comparison before returning to Orkney.
+Scene set, I need to switch to California to provide a comparison before returning to Orkney and the tale specific.

-I learned the art of a generous compliment from my Californian friends.
+I learned the craft of a making generous compliment from my Californian friends.
 We describe them as shallow when they praise folk but we do them a disservice.
 Their “Hi there!
-Give me a high five,” and, “Have a nice day,” is just as much daily etiquette genuinely meant as our, “How’re yi doin’, pal?” and “Safe hame.”
+Give me a high five,” and, “Have a nice day,” is just as much daily etiquette genuinely meant as our, “How’re yi daein’, pal?” and “Safe hame.”

 While we might opine an individual cannot be as talented as he’s made out to be because we “kent his faither,” a Californian will say, “We are truly honoured to have you among us this day, blessed that such a gifted person accepted our invitation to talk to us.”
-Americans have an endearing naivity in the manner they make friends.
+Myself, I was taken by surprise to hear often “I just love your Scottish accent.
+It is so authoritative!”
+Until then, I was led to believe a Scots accent was uneducated, not English enough.
+Americans have an endearing naivety in the manner they make friends.